anto-80/Inventory_app/README.md

  * this project utilized object oriented programming, with key value pairs for storing data.

+\#JF 5:1

+ * Knows relevant and up-to-date software testing frameworks and methodologies
+ * for this project we utilized jest , a lightweight and fast javascript framework

+\#JF 5:2

+ * Understands how to test code and analyze results to correct errors found using unit testing.
+ * we were capable of creating tests that passed and also correcting errors when they occured

 ## Table of contents
   * [Introduction](Introduction)
   * [Demo](Demo)